oiu850714/Cpp-Primer-Notes/C++ Primer Chapter 6 Functions.md

     ```
 #### Defining Overloaded Functions
 * Consider a database application with several functions to find a record based on name, phone number, account number, and so on.
-* Function overloading lets us *define a collection of functions, each named lookup*, that differ in terms of how they do the search.
+* Function overloading lets us *define a collection of functions, each named `lookup`*, that differ in terms of how they do the search.
-    ```C++
+    ```cpp
     Record lookup(const Account&); // find by Account Record lookup(const Phone&); // find by Phone Record lookup(const Name&); // find by Name Account acct;